mongodb/specifications/source/transactions/tests/README.md

         assert len(addresses) > 1
     ```

+3. Test that `PoolClearedError` has `TransientTransactionError` label.
+Since there is no simple way to trigger
+    `PoolClearedError`, this test should be implemented in a way that suites each driver the best.

 ## Changelog

+- 2024-10-31: Add test for PoolClearedError.
 - 2024-02-15: Migrated from reStructuredText to Markdown.
 - 2024-02-07: Converted legacy transaction tests to unified format and moved the legacy test format docs to a separate
     file.